-Coffee ground vomitus is a type of vomit that looks like coffee grounds.
-Coffee ground vomitus owes its appearance to the presence of old blood.
+Coffee ground vomitus is vomit that looks like coffee grounds due to the presence of old blood.
 This indicates a problem in the gastrointestinal (GI) tract.

-The amount of time the blood remains in the gastrointestinal (GI) tract before appearing in the vomit will determine its color and shade.
+The amount of time the blood remains in the GI tract before appearing in the vomit will determine its color and shade.
 A more extended period will result in a darker color, which may be dark red, black, or brown.

 The color is usually a function of how much the hemoglobin that makes up red blood cells gets denatured due to the effect of acid.

 Anyone who vomits blood should seek medical attention immediately as it is a serious condition.
 If possible, bring a sample of the vomit to the doctor and note the time and quantity of the vomit, as well as any possible causes.

 In this article, we look at the causes, symptoms, and treatment of coffee ground vomitus.

 There are many potential causes of coffee ground vomitus, including:

 - esophageal varices, when swollen veins in the esophagus burst and bleed, sometimes as a result of cirrhosis

 - underlying coagulation conditions where the normal mechanism of making blood clots in the body may be compromised

 - cancer of the esophagus, or food pipe